jlobeiras/Pulseiras-Tematicas/README.md

 <img src="img/PulserasTematicas.jpg" width="500">

 This spreadsheet file contains an Excel template to create the custom bracelets using a label printer.
-The row width is designed for 12mm satin ribbon tape.
+The row heigth is designed for 12mm satin ribbon tape and each row is a different bracelet which will be printet sequentially.
+You can add images like in the example, but please not that for optimal results they should be converted first to pure black and white.

 **[ Demo video ]**